=======Active Authentication==========

 1. local user and group

-• Create a Firewall type group, add local users or map it to a remote LDAP group.
+- remote user group: Create a Firewall type user group, then map it to a remote group.

 3. MFA